-CAUSES Revamps Registered Nurse To Bachelor of Science in Nursing Program (RN to BSN) to Virtual Learning The RN to BSN Program has re-opened to admit students as a fully-integrated virtual nursing program.
-Data obtained from student requests for online programming, changes in the nursing profession, and increased options for upper mobility in nursing, prompted… CAUSES Revamps Registered Nurse To Bachelor of Science in Nursing Program (RN to BSN)
+CAUSES Revamps Registered Nurse To Bachelor of Science in Nursing Program (RN to BSN) to Virtual Learning The RN to BSN Program has re-opened to admit students as a fully online nursing program.
+Data were obtained from student requests for online programming, changes in the nursing profession, and increased options for upper mobility in nursing… CAUSES Revamps Registered Nurse To Bachelor of Science in Nursing Program (RN to BSN)

 UDC CAUSES New Urban Youth Education Program hosted its first-ever Virtual Summer Camp!
-CAUSES Urban Youth Education Program partnered with the founder of Data Science Camp, Inc., Joyce Hunter, a former USDA Director and President Obama appointee to host the program’s first virtual camp for high school students.
-Our camp’s focus was on educating youth… UDC CAUSES New Urban Youth Education Program hosted its first-ever Virtual Summer Camp!
+CAUSES Urban Youth Education Program partnered with the founder of Data Science Camp, Inc., Joyce Hunter, USDA Deputy Chief Information Officer for Policy and Planning, to host the program’s first virtual camp for high school students.
+Our camp’s focus was on educating… UDC CAUSES New Urban Youth Education Program hosted its first-ever Virtual Summer Camp!

 UDC Van Ness Farmers Market The UDC Van Ness Farmer’s Market is a program of the Center for Sustainable Development and Resilience.
 The market offers fresh and local food to the D.C. community.
 Vendors include farmers, producers, growers, bakers and artisans from D.C., Maryland, Virginia and Pennsylvania.
 Click here or image below to view the… UDC Van Ness Farmers Market Open